phanisht/SampleApp/README.md

-Hello This is a new README file3
+hi Hello This is a new README file3